systemd/systemd/docs/ENVIRONMENT.md

   hibernation is available even if the swap devices do not provide enough room for it.

+* `$NET_NAMING_SCHEME=` – if set, takes a network naming scheme (i.e. one of
+  v238, v239, v240 …) as parameter.
+If specified udev's net_id builtin will
+  follow the specified naming scheme when determining stable network interface names.
+This may be used to revert to naming schemes of older udev versions, in order to provide more stable naming across updates.
+This environment variable takes precedence over the kernel command line option `net.naming-scheme=`, except if the value is prefixed with `:` in which case the kernel command line option takes precedence, if it is specified as well.

 installed systemd tests:

 * `$SYSTEMD_TEST_DATA` — override the location of test data.
 This is useful if